 Psoriasis can affect relationships in a number of ways.
 It can be difficult to talk to family and friends about the disease.
 Dating may be avoided due to poor body image.
 Genital psoriasis can have a significant impact on sex and intimacy.
 Depression is the most common disease associated with psoriasis; it's twice as common as it is in the general population.
 It can have a significant impact on quality of life.

 People with psoriasis are more likely to have suicidal thoughts and attempts.
 A person with the symptoms of depression should be seen by a physician.
 The symptoms include:

-- Lack of interests in things previously enjoyed
+● Lack of interest in things previously enjoyed

 Working with psoriasis and psoriatic arthritis can be challenging.
 Meeting with a supervisor to discuss how psoriasis may affect job performance is helpful.
 The workplace should be made comfortable.
 It may be necessary to invent ways to perform routine work tasks.
 The work area and schedules should be kept organized.
 Learn about disability benefits and eligibility requirements before they become necessary.